Nadi Theke Sagare

-As described by the director, the character played by Mithun Chakraborty undergoes a journey of his life.
 This is the film where Debashree Roy, for the first time played a leading role.
-She played the unfathered daughter to the character played by Sandhya Roy and had to enact the adolescence as well as the adulthood of the character she was given.
+It was the first film where Mithun Chakraborty and Debasree Roy collaborated together.
+She played Champa, the unfathered daughter of Sohagi played by Sandhya Roy, and had to enact the adolescence as well as the adulthood of the character she was given.
 She drew critical favour for her gaze in the film.
 Soumitra Chatterjee and Ajitesh Banerjee won critical favour for their performance in the film.
 The film was a major success at box office.

+Plot

+Sohagi is a prostitute who attempts to commit suicide as she has been deceived by a man whom she loved.
+She is saved by Shyamapada who is a priest.
+She returns to Basak Lane where she works as a prostitute.
+She gives birth to a daughter named Champa.
+When Champa grows up, Sohagi's mother Kusum insists that Champa be a prostitute just like her mother Sohagi but Sohagi refuses her mother's proposal stating that she wants Champa to marry Sagar.